softwareprince/egon-browser/components/brave_ads/core/internal/account/wallet/README.md

 # Wallet

-Wallet for earning Brave Rewards.
+Wallet for earning EgonBrowser Rewards.

 Please add to it!